saikiran0729/jain_silver/backend/API_DOCUMENTATION.md

 - Calculates percentage based on current effective rate (original rate + existing adjustments)
 - Example: `value: 5` with `adjustmentType: "percentage"` increases rates by 5% of current effective rate

-### Cumulative Adjustments
-- All adjustments are cumulative (additive)
+### Adjustment Behavior (REPLACEMENT, NOT CUMULATIVE)
+- Each adjustment REPLACES the previous adjustment (not cumulative)
-- New adjustment = Current adjustment + New adjustment amount
+- New adjustment = Input amount (replaces previous adjustment in database)
-- Final rate = Original rate + Total adjustment
+- Final rate = Original base rate + New adjustment (not Original + Old + New)
+- Example: Base ₹232, first adjustment +₹12 → ₹244, second adjustment +₹1 → ₹233 (NOT ₹245)

 ## Data Models